jademcosta/dotfiles/README.md

 TODOs:
 * RVM is not setting the ruby version correctly (some problem with the terminal login?) with `rvm --default use 2.x.x`
 * Download and install subl3, and put my profile files here.

+Remember to always put ssh key mode on a new server:
+* If the directory doesn't exists, create: ~/.ssh with permission 700, and after, create a file named authorized_keys with permission 600
+* Add your pub key on ~/.ssh/authorized_keys on the server
+* edit /etc/ssh/sshd_config and add the line: `PasswordAuthentication no` to disable ssh using password
+* Maybe, enable the "login group" to be the users that belong to a specific group: `addgroup sshlogin && adduser root sshlogin`.
+After, write `AllowGroups sshlogin` on the /etc/ssh/sshd_config file